valenfz/valenfz/README.md

-🇧🇷 I live in Florianópolis-SC, Brazil
+🇧🇷 I live in Brazil
+📚 I'm a student of Systems Analysis and Deveoplment

-📚 I've been studying mobile development with React Native, NodeJs and JavaScript
+📚 I've been focusing my studies on mobile development

 ##